 Fixing Your Shopify Theme for Accessibility

 First, restore focus indicators.
 Many themes add outline: none to interactive elements.
 Remove this and replace it with a visible focus style — a 2px solid outline in your brand colour works well.
-This single fix dramatically improves keyboard navigation.
+This single fix dramatically improves keyboard navigation and usually takes under 15 minutes for a developer to implement.

 Third, audit your product variant selectors.
-Colour swatches that rely solely on colour to communicate information are inaccessible to colour-blind users.
+Colour swatches that rely solely on colour to communicate information are inaccessible to colour-blind users (roughly 8% of men and 0.5% of women globally).
 Add text labels or patterns alongside colour indicators.
 If your size selector uses tiny, low-contrast buttons, increase the tap target to at least 44×44 pixels and boost the contrast.
+The same fix improves mobile conversion — bigger, clearer tap targets reduce mis-taps and friction, which is why our mobile UX guide hammers this point.

 Accessible Product Pages That Convert Better